sasurau4/9ccs/README.md

 ## 9ccs

 9ccs is 9cc-syakyou edition.
-Syakyou means hands-on in Japanese.
+Syakyou means copy for hands-on in Japanese.

 See https://www.sigbus.info/compilerbook